textileio/go-threads/README.md

 #### Adding a thread record

-We can add also retain control over the _read_ portion of the thread key and the log private key and create records _locally_.
+We can also retain control over the _read_ portion of the thread key and the log private key and create records _locally_.

 ```go
 import ipldcbor "github.com/ipfs/go-ipld-cbor"